While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 As I’ve said, CBD comes from the cannabis Sativa plant, a naturally occurring product.

 - Hemp is derived from the cannabis Sativa.
-It is used for natural products such as clothing.

 - It is thought to originate from Asia.